simplyedwin/tgc-codeinstitute-project-4/README.md

 </p>
 <br/>

 - ***Shop Page with Warning Messages*** - The figure below shows the standard shop page.
-It also shows the warning features when the stock is running low or user's order limits as well as a disabled "Add To Cart" button when the plant is out of stock.
+It also shows the warning features when the stock is running low, user reaches an order limits and a disabled "Add To Cart" button when the plant is out of stock.
  <br/>
  <p align="center">
 <img src="static/images/shoppagecard.JPG" height=300>
 </p>
 <br/>

-- ***Account Detail Page*** - The figures below show the account detail pages for user to update his or her information.
-The right figure shows the error message when a user provides a date in future for his or her birthday information.
+- ***Account Detail Page*** - The figures below show the account detail pages for user to update information.
+The right figure shows the error message when a user provides a future date for birthday information.
  <br/>
  <p align="center">
 <img src="static/images/acctdetailpage.JPG" height=360>